 That is true liberation, when one can be one with one’s source, and not deluded by the apparent ego or individuality, while awake and alive.

 Sages such as Ramana Maharshi are said to have achieved this state — of constant awareness of the True Self.

-In a “Zen” Facebook group I am in, someone recently asked a question to the effect, whether sleep can be considered a form of meditation.
+I recently read someone asking a question to the effect, “whether sleep can considered a form of meditation?”

 I felt a pull to give a bit of a response, which began to expand and expand, and which I feel could be expanded indefinitely.
 I want to reprint a bit of my response, with more points added, for all who may also have interest in this fascinating topic.
 I am also interested to hear points from others.

 Sleep has long been a fascinating and important topic for many of us.
 Sleep is quite mysterious — we spend, as is often said, nearly one-third of our hours in this incarnation, in the state of Sleep (or maybe better to say in the states (plural) of Sleep — as there are so many stages and phases of sleep).
 But it is something that remains a bit of an enigma.
 How intriguing, for our waking awareness to experience being awake, and seemingly a short time later, to re-emerge feeling refreshed….

 Emerson, in Nature, listed sleep as one of the phenomena that was “thought [to be] not only unexplained but inexplicable” and thus still in need of explanation and theory (“language, sleep, madness, dreams, beasts, and sex”).

 Now many [phenomena] are thought not only unexplained but inexplicable; as language, sleep, madness, dreams, beasts, sex….